apache/nuttx/configs/hymini-stm32v/README.txt

 Configurations
 ==============

-Each HY-MiniSTM32V configuration is maintained in a sudirectory and can be selected as follow:
+Each HY-MiniSTM32V configuration is maintained in a sub-directory and can be selected as follow:

     cd tools